commerce-operations-foundation/mcp-reference-server/docs/resources/faq.md

 Yes, the standard is completely free to implement and use.
 The specification is open source, and there are no licensing fees or royalties.
 The Foundation may charge optional membership fees for voting rights and certification programs.

 ### How is this different from existing standards like EDI?
-Unlike EDI, which was designed for batch processing between businesses, UOIS is:
+Unlike EDI, which was designed for batch processing between businesses, onX is:
 - **AI-native**: Built for real-time agent interactions
 - **Interactive**: Supports conversational workflows
 - **Modern**: Uses JSON and current web technologies